Hire Fintech Developers with Production Experience

 Meet Trio’s FinTech Engineers

-When you hire FinTech developers through Trio, you work with senior engineers who have built and supported real-world financial systems at scale, and who understand payment flows, data integrity, reconciliation, and the realities of working with regulated vendors and APIs.
+When you hire fintech developers through Trio, you work with senior engineers who’ve built and supported real-world financial systems at scale in production, and who understand payment flows, data integrity, reconciliation, and the realities of working with regulated vendors and APIs.
+All of these developers clear a multi-stage, fintech-specific vetting process before you ever see a profile.

 1